Ragnar Lothbrok: What Is The True Story According To History?

 History’s Vikings has seen the rise – and fall — of a famous Viking: Ragnar Lothbrok.
 But how historically accurate is the History Channel’s retelling of Ragnar’s life?
 Did this Viking even exist?

-According to Vikings creator, Michael Hirst, Ragnar Lothbrok was a Scandinavian farmer who rose to fame and became one of the most famous Vikings of his time, as he explained to Monsters and Critics recently.
+According to Vikings creator Michael Hirst, Ragnar Lothbrok was a Scandinavian farmer who rose to fame and became one of the most famous Vikings of his time, as he explained to Monsters and Critics recently.

 “[Ragnar Lothbrok] looked like what he was supposed to be, which is a Scandinavian farmer with the tough bod.
 Travis himself came from farming stock in Australia and identified with Ragnar’s simple philosophy.
 All his life Ragnar didn’t want power or to rule people.
 He wanted to find rich earth, good growing earth for his people.”

 However, if you look to the historical stories about the Vikings, there are many tales about Ragnar Lothbrok, some of which are significantly different from each other.
 The reason for this is varied.
-Many of these events were written down long after they occurred, sometimes as long as two hundred years later, giving the oral stories about the Vikings many years in which to flourish and be embellished.
+Many of these events were written down long after they occurred, sometimes as long as 200 years later, giving the oral stories about the Vikings many years in which to flourish and be embellished.

 There is also the possibility that these accounts relate to different men called Ragnar.
 After all, Ragnar was a common name, much in the same way Harald was in that time frame, and there are many stories in the Viking sagas that relate to different Harald’s as well.
 So, let’s have a look at all of the different sources that talk about Ragnar Lothbrok.